urielh3191/sep10-dating-simulator/circumstances/Aftermath.md

 You Both move in with each other you buy pets and you have a happy life with them
 ![Tabbycat](images/Tabbycat.png)

-**Congratulations you found true love and was able to win the game**
+# **Congratulations, esteemed player!
+You found true love, and was able to win the game**

 [Game ends](game-ends.md)